Moses Trusting God at the Red Sea: When You’re Trapped and Terrified

 Let that sink in for a second.

-Moses essentially said: “Stop freaking out.
+“Stop panicking.
 Stay where you are.
 Watch what God is about to do.
 The enemy you’re terrified of right now?
-After today, they won’t be a problem.
-God’s going to handle this, and your only job is to trust Him.”
+After today, they won’t be a problem anymore.
+God Himself is going to fight for you.”

 What Made Moses So Confident?

-This wasn’t fake-it-till-you-make-it confidence.
-Moses had history with God.
-He’d encountered God at the burning bush (Exodus 3), where God revealed His name—Yahweh, “I AM WHO I AM.”
-He’d watched God systematically dismantle the most powerful empire on earth through the plagues.
-He’d seen the pillar of cloud and fire lead them day and night.
+He had encountered God at the burning bush in Exodus 3, where God revealed Himself as Yahweh — “I AM WHO I AM.”
+He had watched God humble Egypt through the ten plagues.
+He had seen the pillar of cloud and fire leading Israel through the wilderness.

 | The Israelites’ Response | Moses’ Response |